Emergency Dental Care in Spokane, WA

 If you are unsure whether your symptoms qualify as a medical emergency, it is always best to err on the side of caution.
 Contact 5 Mile Smiles immediately so our dentist can diagnose the problem and determine the best course of treatment.

-Dealing with Common Dental Emergencies
+How to Deal with Common Dental Emergencies

 If you find yourself faced with an unexpected dental injury or issue, the most important thing to do is contact our office immediately so you can see Dr. Keefe.
 But there are a few steps you can take while you wait to receive medical attention that can make all the difference in losing or saving a tooth.